The Academy for Scholastic and Personal Success (SPS) currently offers four programs:

 Questions?
 Contact Charrisse Cox at asps.expansion345@gmail.com

-We are happy to report that Critical Conversations will return for Season Four!⁣
+We are happy to report that Critical Conversations will return for Season Five!

-Our theme, How Did We Get Here? will meet monthly in Beems Auditorium
+Our theme, Where Do We Go From Here? will meet monthly in Beems Auditorium

 at the Cedar Rapids Public Library & with a Zoom option.